-(35) Notwithstanding paragraphs (D)(13) and (D)(14) of this rule, in the event of a hospital's proposed nonrenewal or termination of a hospital subcontract, an agreement by the hospital subcontractor to notify in writing all providers who have admitting privileges at the hospital of the impending nonrenewal or termination of the subcontract and the last date the hospital will provide services to members under the MCP contract.
-The subcontracting hospital must send this notice to the providers with admitting privileges at least forty-five calendar days prior to the effective date of the nonrenewal or termination of the hospital subcontract.
-If the subcontractor issues less than forty-five days prior notice to the MCP, the notice to providers with admitting privileges must be sent within one working day of the subcontractor issuing notice of nonrenewal or termination of the subcontract.
+(35) Notwithstanding paragraphs (D)(13) and (D)(14) of this rule, in the event of a hospital's proposed nonrenewal or termination of a hospital subcontract, an agreement by the subcontracted hospital to notify in writing all providers who have admitting privileges at the hospital of the impending nonrenewal or termination of the subcontract and the last date the hospital will provide services to members under the MCP contract.
+The subcontracted hospital must send this notice to the providers with admitting privileges at least forty-five calendar days prior to the effective date of the nonrenewal or termination of the hospital subcontract.
+If the contracted hospital issues less than forty-five days prior notice to the MCP, the notice to providers with admitting privileges must be sent within one working day of the subcontracted hospital issuing notice of nonrenewal or termination of the subcontract.

 (36) An agreement by the provider to supply, upon request, the business transaction information required under 42 C.F.R.
 455.105 (October 1, 2016).